leonardoanalista/facilmock/README.md

 - You stubbed your backend with an ExpressJS app.
 You have a service that returns `200, {name: 'Leonardo'}`.
 You wish to simulate a failure scenario for the first call `500, {error: 'server is down.
 Click here to retry.'}`.
 Now you want the service call to return a success for a `retry()` or any subsequent calls.

 - in summary, `facilmock` can temporary change the behavior of a service call via REST API call to your own stub ExpressJS.
-Then, when you wish, you can again via REST API call `reset` all tempory behavior.
+When you wish you can again, via REST API call, `reset` all tempory behavior.
 Please refer to exmaples bellow.

 ## How it works